 Strategies to Improve 5th Grade Reading Comprehension

-You might not have signed up for chalk stains on your pants or recess duty but if you want to improve and advance 5th grade reading comprehension skills of your child its time to start thinking like a teacher.
-I mean, it is important for the parent to familiarize and educate themselves on the skills and strategies that teachers employ when preparing students to read and make sense out of what they have just read.
-And though reading comprehension strategies come naturally to most parents some of these are not as intuitive.
+You might not have signed up for chalk stains on your pants or recess duty, but if you want to improve and advance 5th-grade reading comprehension skills of your child, its time to start thinking like a teacher.
+I mean, it is essential for the parent and educate themselves on the skills and strategies that teachers employ when preparing students to read and make sense out of what they have just read.
+And though reading comprehension strategies come naturally to most parents, some of these are not as intuitive.
 Here are a few strategies to get started.

 Which Reading Comprehension Skills Should a 5th Grade Student Have?

 Well, when students reach 5th grade, most reading comprehension skills go beyond recognizing words to understanding them and making sense out of a story passage or text.
-I mean, 5th grade reading comprehension is all about understanding what the writer means and also comprehend how the words in a passage or text contribute to this.
-This includes the story’s plot, main events, characters, climax, conflict, resolution and falling action.
-They should not only to be able to identify these aspects of the story but also identify the themes and patterns that emerge from the text.
+I mean, 5th-grade reading comprehension is all about understanding what the writer says and also comprehend how the words in a passage of text contribute to this.
+This includes the story’s plot, main events, characters, climax, conflict, resolution, and falling action.
+They should not only be able to identify these aspects of the story but also identify the themes and patterns that emerge from the text.
 Moreover, they should also be able to identify other comprehension skills such as figurative language, metaphors, similes personifications, and idioms.
 To achieve this, the following strategies should be employed.